 - Sometimes black and white panels

 Reliability is the name of the game here.
-Having a display built into your remoter control is very convenient, for sure, but offers the most tailored experience a manufacturer can offer.
-Specifically, connectivity is usually far more reliable than a mobile device.
+Having a display built into your remote control is very convenient, for sure, but offers the most tailored experience a manufacturer can offer.
+Specifically, connectivity is usually far more reliable than with a mobile device.